Frequently Asked Questions About Glaucoma

 What Are The Most Common Glaucoma Symptoms?

 There are different types of glaucoma, angle-closure and open-angle.
 The latter accounts for nearly 90 percent of glaucoma cases.
-Gradual vision loss can occur, usually starting with affecting your peripheral vision.
-Conversely, angle-closure is rarer, but this condition is quite dangerous, often creating eye pain, nausea, and severe headaches.
+Gradual vision loss can occur, usually starting with defects in your peripheral vision.
+Conversely, angle-closure is rarer, but this condition is quite dangerous, often creating acute symptoms such as eye pain, nausea, and severe headaches.

 Who Is At An Elevated Risk For Glaucoma?